brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 * Screenshot of terminal outputs of the scripts we wrote for Compute Canada (minimal version) :
   * [Preprocessing command example](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Preprocessing.png)
   * [Classification command example](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Classification.png)

-### Conclusion

-####
-* We worked with the DREAMER dataset which provided EEG and ECG data.
-The other datasets are worth exploring in that they provide other types of Biosignals such as Skin Temperature, Respiration.
-* We could do a preprocessing of biosignals and extract features from EEG and ECG signals, as targeted.
-  However features extraction deserves more investigation in that
-* We tried to find strong correlations between the extracted features and subjective ratings, but the reality was that the correlations were low.
-This makes the detection of stress from biosignals challenging and not reliable as long as we don't find better features.

-* Affective data showed more consistency in that anger and disgust were found to represent stress.
-* Classifiers exploration and performance : a few milliseconds overall.
-AdaBoost showed the highest accuracy but at the cost of longer processing time.

-#### What we learned in the BHS2020 project
-* Open Science and Collaborative tools and practices (Git, GitHub, GitPitch)
-* Improved coding skills : Python notebooks and scripting
-* Deeper understanding of Machine Learning
-### Acknowledgments

-We would like to thank the course organizers and our instructors who spent a lot of time helping us in the advancement of our project :
-* Greg Kiar
-* Agâh Karakuzu
-* Loic Tetrel
-* Yann Harel